blakesmods/web/apps/web/content/docs/1.21/mysticalcustomization/editing-crops.md

 ## The configure-crops File

 This section will go over the values available to use to edit crops.
-Syntax can be inferred from the example json below.
+Syntax can be inferred from the example JSON below.

 ### Name